File System Infobase Manager

 For example, both Journler and DT (and EagleFiler, and notoriously MacJournal) have anemic text editing functionality.
 I use Bean and Scrivener (and occasionally Word, OmniOutliner, and WriteRoom) on my Thought and Writing files and get full-functionality.

-When you start to contemplate the power you get from Word, or Chronosync vs what you give up in say, Evernote, the technical obstacles necessary to setting up a files system based info management system begin to melt.
+When you start to contemplate the power you get from Word, Pages, or Chronosync vs what you give up in say, Evernote, the technical obstacles necessary to setting up a files system based info management system begin to melt.

 The Tags